 Your doctor may perform special tests when evaluating dry eye symptoms.
 These involve measuring the volume and quality of tears, and/or scans to determine the health of the meibomian glands (oil glands) of the tear film.

 Caution: It is advisable to seek a full evaluation with a dry eye specialist before beginning treatments.
 Below are listed some of the treatments which may be appropriate for you based on your full evaluation.
-Effective treatment of Dry Eye depends on identification of the underlying cause(s), and can only be determined after an full evaluation.
+Effective treatment of Dry Eye depends on the identification of the underlying cause(s), and can only be determined after a full evaluation.

 Sometimes your doctor may recommend prescription eye drops to be used in combination with, or instead of, artificial tears.

 Restasis and Xiidra: contain ingredients that decrease inflammation resulting from dryness, and may help the eye produce more natural tears.
 They may take a few months of daily use to be effective.
 Some patients experience a burning sensation when beginning use.
-There may be other side effects; discuss with your doctor.
+There may be other side effects; discuss it with your doctor.